DeepDCarb is a collaborative project between researchers at the University of East Anglia and the University of Heidelberg,...

 Accelerating Social Transitions

 In the global north we are constantly mobile and constantly purchase goods.
 As households, we heat our homes and cook and make choices about what to buy.
 In our communities, we exchange ideas and signal our self-identities to ourselves and others with our consumer choices.
 ‘Transition’ describes a system-wide process unfolding through entwined social and technological change at multiple scales.
 By focusing on ‘social transitions’, we analyse our ways of life and our relationships with technologies and infrastructures.

 Collectively, our research contributes to accelerating social transitions towards a zero-carbon future.
 We will deliver our improved understanding back to policy-makers to support evidence-based decision-making.
 We engage with non-governmental organisations and industry to improve the design of low-carbon innovations and interventions.

-We emphasise the socio-technical and systemic nature of the problem and the solutions:
+We emphasise the socio-technical and systemic nature of the problem and the solutions.

-We focus on how systems are governed, from formal policy instruments to informal institutions:
+We focus on how systems are governed, from formal policy instruments to informal institutions.

 We work with local, national and international decision-makers to understand the institutional contexts in which policies are made and plans put into action.
 We highlight the potential importance of people as consumers, energy users and shapers of shared values and culture.

 We analyse how expectations of change transform into experiences of change, and the implications this has for public acceptability.